 However, even these small changes can make a big enough impact to warrant adjustment of current practices.
 While the report notes that these changes are likely to become more marked over the longer term, the degree of uncertainty associated with these predictions increases.

 The published report presented a series of 28 recommendations for the design and operation of the road network focussing on responding to climatic changes predicted to occur in the near future.

-In 2008 a [further report (LINK; 2008 progress)] was published to assess progress against the 28 recommendations.
+In 2008 a further report was published to assess progress against the 28 recommendations.
 This report follows the same structure as the original study report and details the progress in implementing each of the recommendations in terms of their relative urgency